‘We were standing on the windows’: Passenger recounts Amtrak train derailing in Missouri

-Diane Couture was a passenger on that train when it hit a dump truck at a rural railroad crossing and derailed near Mendon, Missouri, about 100 miles east of Kansas City.
+Diane Couture was a passenger on that train when it hit a dump truck at a rural railroad crossing and derailed near Mendon, Missouri, about 100 miles east of Kansas City, KTLA sister station WDAF reported.

 She and her husband had been celebrating their 40th wedding anniversary with a trip to the Grand Canyon and were headed home to New Hampshire.
 The train, an Amtrak Southwest Chief, left Kansas City en route to Chicago earlier in the day Monday.
 In full, the Southwest Chief route runs from Los Angeles to Chicago.